 This course is based on quantitative reasoning 1 course.
 It will enhance the quantitative reasoning skills learned in quantitative reasoning 1 course.
 Students will be introduced to more tools necessary for quantitative reasoning skills to live in the fast paced 21st century.
 Students will be introduced to importance of mathematical skills in different professional settings, social and natural sciences.
 These quantitative reasoning skills will help students to better participate in national and international issues like political and health issues.
 This course will prepare the students to apply quantitative reasoning tools more efficiently in their professional and daily activities.
-This course will help them to better understand the information in form of numerics, graphs, tables, and functions.
+This course will help students to apply quantitative reasoning tools more efficiently in their professional and daily activities.
+This course will help students to apply quantitative reasoning tools more apply and the information in form of numerics, graphs, tables, and functions.

 The focus of this course is to provide the knowledge and skills regarding how ICTs can be used to engage students in the learning process, improve understanding of content as well as instructional and assessment practices, and enhance communication and collaboration in the classroom.
 Student Teachers will design and create instructional units where technology plays a central role and implement these units.
 The course focuses on teaching with technology largely through digital means of instruction.
-As such, it looks at policy guidelines, the research on teaching and learning with technology, standards for teaching and learning with technology, and how technology can support content knowledge, instruction, assessment, and collaboration.
+As such, it looks at policy guidelines, the research on teaching and learning with technology, standards for teaching and learning with technology, can support content knowledge, instruction, assessment, and collaboration.
 The course also examines other non-computer technologies and looks at current technology trends.